Ishq Zahe Naseeb: Production

-To portray the victim of a dissociate personality disorder, Ahmed had to portray the female part for which he was inspired by the Moin Akhtar's titular in Rozi.
+To portray the victim of a dissociate personality disorder, Ahmed had to portray the female part, for which he was inspired by the Moin Akhtar's titular in Rozi.

 Casting

-The extended cameo role of Shakra before offered to Zaidi was earlier offered to Ayeza Khan and Neelam Muneer who rejected it due lesser screen time, being a cameo role.
-It was the fifth on-screen appearance of Ahmed and Zaidi after Jugnoo, Zara Yaad Kar, Pukaar and Choti Choti Batain.
+The extended cameo role of Shakra before offered to Zaidi was earlier offered to Ayeza Khan, Neelam Muneer and Hiba Ali Khan, all of whom rejected it due to lesser screen time, being a cameo role.
+It was the fifth on-screen appearance of Ahmed and Zaidi, Sonya after Mohabbat Tujhe Alvida, Saraab, Mein Na Janoo, Jugnoo, Zara Yaad Kar, Pukaar, and Choti Choti Batain.

 Soundtrack

 The official soundtrack of the serial has been composed and performed by Naveed Nashad while the lyrics were written by Hashim Nadeem.

 Reception

 Critical reception

-The series received critical acclaim due to its storyline and performances of the lead cast especially Zahid Ahmed and Yumna Zaidi.
+The series received critical acclaim due to its storyline and performances of the lead cast, especially Zahid Ahmed and Yumna Zaidi.

 Ahmed's performance as a victim of split personality disorder was highly praised and well-received critically.
 Critics also praised the performance of Zaidi, who played the alter ego of the victim.
-Mysterious and thrilling storyline of the series and its portrayal about mental health was lauded heavily by critics.
-Express Tribune listed it among the dramas that broke the stereotypes due to the portrayal of taboo topics such as Acid attacks, split personality disorder, sexual abuse and other mental issues.
+Mysterious and thrilling storyline of the series and its portrayal about mental health were lauded heavily by critics.
+Express Tribune listed it among the dramas that broke the stereotypes due to the portrayal of taboo topics such as Acid attacks, split personality disorder, sexual abuse, and other mental issues.
 The Daily Times however commented on the storyline that it has normalised the rape.